TexasTorque/TorqueLib/readme.md

 Code library created by and used within [FRC 1477, Texas Torque](https://texastorque.org/).

+## Planned Changes

+An updated list of planned changes will be kept here.

+- GenericController will be deprecated and replaced.
+- KPID will be deprecated and replaced.
+- TorqueIterative will be deprecated and replaced.
+- TorqueGearBox will be removed and functionality will be moved to TorqueMathUtil.
+- TorqueMathUtil will be renamed to TorqueMath.
+- TorqueMiscUtil will be renamed to TorqueUtil.
+- TorqueLogging will be added as a replacment for SmartDashboard.

 ## Documentation

 TorqueLib documentation can be found at [www.torquelib.com](http://torquelib.com/).